 - The Statue of Liberty, lower Manhattan Skyline, and a pass under the Brooklyn, Manhattan & Williamsburg Bridge!

 - Harbor Forts: Castle Williams & Castle Clinton

 - Governor's Island and the South Street Seaport!

 - The Staten Island Homeport - where ships of the modern Navy and Coast Guard will be visiting

 This tour will be led by Turnstile Tours, with support by the Brooklyn Navy Yard Center at BLDG 92.

-The Kingston offers wrap-around seating, on a small intimate classic yacht with un-obscured views for all!
-The back observatory is covered to protect you from the bright sun but has open windows for you to feel the fresh breeze in your hair!
+The Manhattan offers comfortable seating, on a intimate classic yacht with un-obscured views for all!
+The back observatory is enclosed and climate controlled!
 Guests are welcome on the forward deck as well to soak in the sun and to score fantastic photographs of the city skyline!